agu-tmrv/Discord-bot/README.md

 Custom Discord bot for League of Legends players with economy system.
 Written in Python3, using Nextcord library to create bot.
 Every line which begis with '@bot.slash_command' is a slash command in discord and every has their own functions.
 For example in /профиль person who registered to bot, can see his nickname which is in his discord,rank, and can see their money.
 Bot was created by desires of customer.

-NOTE: DISCORD_TOKEN stored in other file name '.env' where actual token stores to keep privacy.
-We must never share this Token to keep privacy not only bot, but also keep secure our profiles!
+NOTE: DISCORD_TOKEN stored in other file named '.env' where actual token stores to keep privacy.
+We must never share this Token to keep privacy not only of BOT, but also keep secure our datas!

 **Now i want to show some commands:**